urbanairship/python-library/docs/index.rst

    import logging
    logging.basicConfig()

-If you're having trouble with the UA API, you can turn on verbose debug logging.
+If you're having trouble with the Airship API, you can turn on verbose debug logging.

 .. code-block:: python